Queensland State Netball Centre: Venue

 The centre was opened on 24 February 2019, with the final cost of construction coming in at $44 million.

 Tenants

 Netball

 The precinct is the headquarters of Netball Queensland and Suncorp Super Netball side the Queensland Firebirds, who play all their home matches at the centre.
 It also became a training hub and home court for several other Super Netball teams during the 2020 season, who were forced to relocate matches to the venue as a result of the impact of the COVID-19 pandemic.

 Basketball

 National Basketball League side the Brisbane Bullets announced they would move all home games to the centre in July 2019, ahead of the start of the season later that year.
 The arrangement with Netball Queensland allows the Bullets to base themselves in the one facility, as opposed to training and playing at separate arenas in the past.
 The centre hosted a Harlem Globetrotters exhibition in 2019.
 The Bullets have nicknamed the arena The Armoury for home matches.
+The bullets left Nissan Arena, returning to Brisbane Entertainment Centre in 2024.